jxxcarlson/blockParser/README.md

   ```

   The pipe character signals the beginning of the tight
   block.
-Everything after the "signal" string is regarded
+Everything after this "signal" string is regarded
   as an argument or argument list to the block header.
 In this
   case, the argument list is empty.
 The remaining lines
   in the block constitute the *body* of the block.
 One
   can configure things so that leading space before the
-  signal string is significant, e.g., defines a "level."
+  signal string is significant, e.g., defines a "level,"
+  as in Markup.
   This is accomplished in the implementation of the
   `classify` function described below.

 - Loose blocks.
 These may consist of more than one paragraph.
-  The body of a loose block is terminated when (a) a block header
+  The body of a loose block is terminated when (i) a block header
-  of higher level is scanned by the parser, or (b)
+  of higher level is scanned by the parser, or (ii)
   a block terminator is encountered.
 In the example
   below, the block terminator would be `.quotation`,
   where this word begins in column 1.
 Block level